You know, I'm watching a television in here and these people in the media are going nuts.

 Anything else is illegal.

-The uh DES Department of Economic Security denied payments of almost $10 million in nutrition and cash assistance benefits to ineligible clients as a result of investigations conducted by their office.
+The DES Department of Economic Security denied payments of almost $10 million in nutrition and cash assistance benefits to ineligible clients as a result of investigations conducted by their office.

-Now wait a second, folks.
+Now, wait a second, both.

 This is too sensible.